Viktor Oliva: Life and work

-Viktor Oliva was a master of drawing, illustration, and painting born in Nové Strašecí, Bohemia, Austria-Hungary 24 April 1861.
+Viktor Oliva was an artist focused in drawing, illustration, and painting born in Nové Strašecí, Bohemia, Austria-Hungary on 24 April 1861.
 His main style was Art Nouveau.
-At the age of 17 he attended the Academy of Fine Arts, Prague and studied under František Sequens, who greatly respected his work.
+At the age of 17, he attended the Academy of Fine Arts, Prague and studied under František Sequens, who greatly respected his work.
 He continued his studies at the Munich Academy.

-In 1888 he was drawn to the Montmartre area of Paris to be part of the ever rapidly expanding artistic community there.
+In 1888, he was drawn to the Montmartre area of Paris to be part of the ever rapidly expanding artistic community there.
 He lived there for some years and became good friends with other "Bohemian Parisiens" such as Luděk Marold, Mikoláš Aleš, Jakub Arbes, and Karel Vítězslav Mašek.
 This group of actual Bohemians (from Bohemia) were right in the heart of the "Bohemian Revolution".

 His art greatly improved in such a richly artistic environment.
 Paris is where he discovered the joy of absinthe.
 He also greatly loved the exhilaration of ballooning.
 This group all held very true to the ideals that the Artistic Bohemians believed in.
 They all lived and worked there for several years before returning to their home in true Bohemia.

-In 1897 he was given the job of Images Editor at the popular Czech language magazine Zlatá Praha (Golden Prague).
+In 1897, he was given the job of Images Editor at the popular Czech language magazine Zlatá Praha (Golden Prague).
 He held this job for 19 years.
-Shortly after he started work there, he married opera singer Anna Adamcová who was enamored with his talent.
-She was a former lover of director of the National Theater František Šubert, who wanted to provide for his mistress out of gratitude and helped arrange her marriage.
+Shortly after he started work there, he married opera singer Anna Adamcová, who was enamoured with his talent.
+She was a former lover of the director of the National Theatre František Šubert, who wanted to provide for his mistress out of gratitude and helped arrange her marriage.
 Not long after that, she gave birth to his son Viktor Oliva Jr. (who also was an aspiring artist).
 The marriage didn't last long, as Anna ran away with a singer named Mařák.
 Oliva was still able to spend some time with his son, which brought him much joy.